TatianaVeda/Golang_bookworms/README.md

 ### Contributors:

-Julia Georgieva Georgieva, Mariia Melnikova, Tatiana Vedishcheva Hit us up in Discord if you have any questions!
+Julia Georgieva Georgieva, Mariia Melnikova, Tatiana Vedishcheva.
+Hit us up in Discord if you have any questions!